jupyterlab/jupyter-ai/docs/source/users/tools.md

     return monthly_payment
 ```

 Each function contains the `@tool` decorator and the required imports.
 Note also the comment string that describes what each tool does.
 This will help direct the LLM to relevant tool.
-Providing sufficient guiding comments in the function is helpful in the form of comment strings, variable annotations, and expolicit argument comments, example of which are shown in the code above.
+Providing sufficient guiding comments in the function is helpful in the form of comment strings, variable annotations, and explicit argument comments, example of which are shown in the code above.
 For example, default values in comments will be used by the LLM if the user forgets to provide them (for example, see the explicit mention of a 6% interest rate in `calculate_monthly_payment` function above).

 When the `/tools` command is used, Jupyter AI will bind the custom tools file to the LLM currently in use and build a `LangGraph` (https://langchain-ai.github.io/langgraph/).
 It will use this graph to respond to the query and use the appropriate tools, if available.